Strawberry and buttermilk ice cream

 Pinch of salt

-Mix the hulled strawberries, sugar and vanilla in a bowl and allow to sit to macerate for 30 minutes.
-The strawberries with soften and give out some juices.
+Mix the hulled strawberries, sugar, and vanilla in a bowl and allow them to sit to macerate for 30 minutes.
+The strawberries will soften and give out some juices.

 Add the strawberry mix (keeping a few tablespoons for garnish if desired) to a small blender and purée to a smooth liquid.
 Work the purée through a fine-mesh sieve to remove the seeds.